 You can choose to apply it to just certain keywords or ad groups that you want to have in that location.

-If you choose to target the top of the search results page your bids will be based on AdWords top of page bed estimates which you can find by adding that column into your keyword table.
+If you choose to target the top of the search results page your bids will be based on Google Ads top of page bed estimates which you can find by adding that column into your keyword table.
 This estimate takes into account your Quality Score and many other factors so it’s not necessarily accurate and it may see you bidding higher than you need to.

 If you think their estimated top of page bid is too high you can choose to bid a percentage of that estimate .For example, if you chose to bid 50% of the estimated top of page bid and their recommendation was a bid of £1, then your bid would be £0.50.
 Another nice feature with this strategy is that you can set a max CPC limit so your bids don’t go too high.

 “The only thing I care about is that I make a decent return on my ad spend”